Non-existence of exceptional orbits under polar actions on Hilbert spaces: Introduction

+In 2003, Gorodski and Thorbergsson \cite[Proposition 3.3]{GT03} proved that a taut representation of a connected compact Lie group on Euclidean spaces does not have exceptional orbits.
+This gives another proof of Theorem \ref{thmBCO} because isoparametric submanifolds in Euclidean spaces are taut \cite{HPT88}.
+It is possible to generalize their method to the infinite dimensional case because the square of the distance function from a point to a PF submanifold satisfies the Palais-Smale condition and thus the Morse theory also holds on infinite dimensional PF submanifolds \cite{PT88, Ter89} (see also \cite[Section 5]{M23}).
+To prove Theorem \ref{thm2} by their method, one also needs a fact that isoparametric PF submanifolds in Hilbert spaces are taut \cite{PT88, Ter89} (see also \cite[Appendix B]{HLO06} for a remark in the case of non-injective immersion).
+In our proof of Theorem \ref{thm2}, we do not use such a fact or Morse theory at all.
+The only nontrivial fact we use is the global flatness of normal bundles of isoparametric PF submanifolds in Hilbert spaces \cite{HLO06}.

-We remark that Theorem \ref{thmBCO} and Corollary \ref{thm1} were studied by other researchers in more general settings.
-Let $M$ be a (finite dimensional) \emph{simply connected} complete Riemannian manifold.
-In 2006, Alexandrino and T\"oben \cite{AT06} studied singular Riemannian foliations with sections and proved that if $\mathcal{F}$ is such a foliation on $M$ and if the leaves of $\mathcal{F}$ are compact, then each maximal dimensional leaf of $\mathcal{F}$ has a globally flat normal bundle.
-In 2011, Alexandrino \cite{Ale11} gave another proof of this result without assuming that the leaves are compact.
-Using his result, one can prove the non-existence of exceptional orbits under polar actions on $M$ by connected Lie groups similarly to the proof of Theorem \ref{thm2}.
-In 2012, in the study of construction of polar actions, Grove and Ziller \cite{GZ12} showed that polar actions on $M$ does not have exceptional orbits.
-Their result contains Theorem \ref{thmBCO} and Corollary \ref{thm1} and does not contain Theorem \ref{thm2}.
-Their proof is different from the one given by Berndt, Console and Olmos in the Euclidean case.
-In the Euclidean case, the proof by Berndt, Console and Olmos seems more elementary and has a straightforward generalization to the case of Hilbert space.
+Let $M$ be a finite dimensional \emph{simply connected} complete Riemannian manifold.
+In 2006, Alexandrino and T\"oben \cite[Theorem 1.5]{AT06} studied singular Riemannian foliations with sections and proved that if $\mathcal{F}$ is such a foliation on $M$ and if the leaves of $\mathcal{F}$ are compact, then each maximal dimensional leaf of $\mathcal{F}$ has a globally flat normal bundle.
+In 2011, Alexandrino \cite[Corollary 1.3]{Ale11} gave another proof of this result without assuming that the leaves are compact.
+Using his result, one can prove the non-existence of exceptional orbits under polar actions on $M$ by connected Lie groups, by the arguments similar to those in the proof of Theorem \ref{thm2}.
+In 2012, in the study of construction of polar actions, Grove and Ziller \cite[Theorem 3.4]{GZ12} showed that polar actions on $M$ by connected Lie groups does not have exceptional orbits.
+It is not clear whether their methods can be generalized to the infinite dimensional case.
+Although Corollary \ref{thm1} is contained in their result, it gives a simple geometric proof in the case of hyperpolar actions on compact symmetric spaces.